 Lastly, if your diet is less than ideal, or if you make lots of compromises as many of us do, consider choosing concentrated whole foods to supplement your diet.
 Unlike store-bought multivitamins which rarely contain natural vitamins, whole food supplements are simply super-concentrated, nutrient-dense foods.
 So when you consume these, you’re not consuming isolated nutrients; rather, you’re consuming foods containing their full complement of natural vitamins and minerals.
 (Read more about my take on whole food supplements here*).

-I typically take (and recommend) liver capsules which are a good source of minerals, B vitamins and vitamin A. I also take a fermented cod liver oil and high vitamin butter oil blend which offers healthy fats plus vitamins A and D. We also take a therapeutic-grade probiotic.
-You can find liver capsules, cod liver oil, high vitamin butter oil and therapeutic-grade probiotics online (see sources).
+I typically take (and recommend) liver capsules which are a good source of minerals, B vitamins and vitamin A. I also take a cod liver oil and high vitamin butter oil blend which offers healthy fats plus vitamins A and D. We also take a therapeutic-grade probiotic.
+You can find liver capsules, cod liver oil, high vitamin butter oil and therapeutic-grade probiotics online (I buy them here).

 Read labels and learn to navigate ingredient lists.